MoniJS/SnowStamp/README.md

 ## About

 Snow Stamp is made with Node.js and Vue.js.
-It converts any Discord or Twitter Snowflake into exact Time.
+It converts any Discord or Twitter Snowflake into exact Time (UTC).
 A Discord Snowflake❄️ Converter.

 - Open-Source
 - Node.js